-- the patentee, or a licensee, of a patent; or - the owner, or a licensee, of a registered design; or - the owner, or a licensee, of copyright.
+- The patentee, or a licensee, of a patent; or - The owner, or a licensee, of a registered design; or - The owner, or a licensee, of copyright.

-Notably trademarks are not included in this definition.
+Notably, trademarks are not included in this definition.
 Their tax treatment is, therefore, often different than for other intellectual property.

 Intellectual property within the above definition will be a depreciating asset.
 Consequently, a trade mark is not a depreciating asset.
-All intellectual property rights are CGT assets and each is a separate CGT asset.
+All intellectual property rights are capital gains tax ("CGT") assets and each is a separate CGT asset.